Tutte Short Exact Sequences of Graphs: The Maps and Proof Sketch

-The minimal generators of ${\rm GC_G}$ are in bijection with acyclic orientations on $G$ with a unique sink at $v_2$.
-The minimal generators of $C_G$ are in bijection with equivalence classes of acyclic orientations on $G$ defined as follows \cite{BakNor07}.
+The minimal generators of ${\rm CPark}_G$ are in bijection with acyclic orientations on $G$ with a unique sink at $v_2$.
+The minimal generators of ${\rm CTopp}_G$ are in bijection with equivalence classes of acyclic orientations on $G$ defined as follows \cite{BakNor07}.

-Given an acyclic orientation $\mathcal{A}$ on $G$, consider a divisor $D_{\mathcal{A}}=\sum_{v}({\rm outdeg}_{\mathcal{A}}(v)-1)(v)$ where ${\rm outdeg}_{\mathcal{A}}(v)$ is the outdegree of $v$ with respect to the acyclic orientation $\mathcal{A}$.
-Define an equivalence class on the set of acyclic orientations on $G$ by declaring two acyclic orientations as equivalent if their associated divisors are linearly equivalent.
+Given an acyclic orientation $\mathcal{A}$ on $G$, consider the divisor: where ${\rm outdeg}_{\mathcal{A}}(v)$ is the outdegree of $v$ with respect to the acyclic orientation $\mathcal{A}$.
+Define an equivalence class on the set of acyclic orientations on $G$ by declaring two acyclic orientations as equivalent if their associated divisors are linearly equivalent \cite[Section 1.6]{BakNor07}.
 Given an acyclic orientation on $\mathcal{A}$, we denote its equivalence class by $[\mathcal{A}]$.
 Once a vertex $v_2$ say is fixed, $[\mathcal{A}]$ has a canonical representative: the acyclic orientation with a unique sink at $v_2$ that is equivalent to $\mathcal{A}$.
-Such an acyclic orientation exists and is unique \cite{BakNor07}.
+Such an acyclic orientation exists and is unique \cite[Section 3.1]{BakNor07}.
 Hence, the two critical modules have the same number of minimal generators.
 We refer to these generating sets as the \emph{standard generating sets}.
-Furthermore, by the right exactness of the tensor product functor they induce a generating set on the $R_e$-modules ${\rm GC}_G\otimes_R R_e$ and $C_G \otimes_R R_e$ that we also refer to as the \emph{standard generating sets}.
+Furthermore, by the right exactness of the tensor product functor they induce a generating set on the $R_e$-modules ${\rm CPark}_G\otimes_R R_e$ and ${\rm CTopp}_G \otimes_R R_e$ that we also refer to as the \emph{standard generating sets}.

-The first syzygies of the critical modules have (minimal) generators that correspond to certain acyclic orientations on connected partition graphs i.e., graphs obtained by contracting a pair of vertices that are connected by an edge.
+The first syzygies of the critical modules have (minimal) generators that correspond to certain acyclic orientations on graphs obtained by contracting a pair of vertices that are connected by an edge.
 We refer to these as the \emph{standard syzygies}.
-Also, by the right exactness of the tensor product functor, they induce a generating set of the first syzygies of the corresponding $R_e$-modules ${\rm GC}_G\otimes_R R_e$ and $C_G \otimes_R R_e$ that we refer to by the same terminology.
+Also, by the right exactness of the tensor product functor, they induce a generating set of the first syzygies of the corresponding $R_e$-modules ${\rm CPark}_G\otimes_R R_e$ and ${\rm CTopp}_G \otimes_R R_e$ that we refer to by the same terminology.
 We refer to Subsection \ref{freepres_subsect} for more details.